 The next thing you know, your dog has a tooth abscess or a sore on the roof of the mouth, and you’re suddenly in a panic to get your dog to the veterinarian’s office.

-I get it!
 Have you found a bump on your dog’s tongue, or some other unusual lump that has you worried?
 If so, keep reading.

 5 Causes for That Bump on Your Dog’s Tongue

 Dogs get lumps and bumps all over their bodies, especially as they age.
 Unfortunately, it’s hard to tell what they are just by looking.

-1. Contagious Oral Papillomas
+1. Contagious Oral Papilloma in Dogs

 Ugly But Not Dangerous